-Hosted by the Laurier Centre for Military Strategic and Disarmament Studies, and in partnership with the Canadian Battlefields Foundation, the Juno Beach Centre Association is pleased to announce the Maple Leaf Route Webinar Series.
+Hosted by the Laurier Centre for Military Strategic and Disarmament Studies, and in partnership with the Canadian Battlefields Foundation and the Gregg Centre for the Study of War and Society, the Juno Beach Centre Association is pleased to announce the Maple Leaf Route Webinar Series.
 Every two weeks from May to September, we will be following Canadian and British Commonwealth soldiers as they landed on D-Day in June 1944 and fought their way inland at the Battle of Normandy.

 Registration is FREE and required for all webinars.
 Once you have registered, you will receive a confirmation e-mail containing a link to the webinar.
 All webinars begin at 7:00pm Eastern Time (ET) and are approximately 90 minutes in length.
 The webinar series will only be available in English.
 We apologize for any disappointment.

 If you have any questions about the Maple Leaf Route Webinar Series, please e-mail Eric at eric.story@

 We look forward to seeing you at one of our webinars!
 Scroll down to view past webinars.

 Spring & Summer 2021 Speakers

 A Woman’s Touch: Supporting Canadian Servicemen’s Resilience in Europe, 1943–47

 Sarah Glassford, Leddy Library, University of Windsor

 June 16th at 7:30 pm ET — Register HERE